seatable/seatable-scripts/manual/data-structure.md

 * `_ctime`: The create time for this row
 * `_last_modifier` : The last modifier for this row
 * `_mtime`: The last modified time for this row

+## Column

+A column object has following fields:

+* `key`:  The key of the column, string
+* `type` : The type of the column(long-text, single-select, number, file and so on), string
+* `name` : The name of the column, string

 Different column types have different type of values: